Strider-CD/strider-gitlab/README.md

 setup
 =====
-When you add a gitlab project into strider, in order to checkout your branch you need to put strider project public key in a gitlab user ssh keys.
+When you add a gitlab project into strider, in order to checkout your branch you need to put the strider project public key in a gitlab user ssh keys.

 requirements
 ============